 Have you ever tried to google your medical practice?
 Were you satisfied with what you found?
 Of the 75 percent of US adults who Google themselves, nearly half say the results aren’t positive.
 Your online reputation can be your strongest asset or your biggest liability.
 Your flawless business can fail if your online reputation is ruined.

 If you don’t like the way you look online, there’s plenty you can do about it.
-In this article, we share five tips on how to manage and improve your online reputation.
+In this article, we share eight tips on how to manage and improve your online reputation.
 Dive in!

 What is online reputation management (ORM)?

 Online reputation management (ORM) is the practice of cultivating a positive perception of a brand, business, or person on the internet.
 With ORM, a person or a brand can mitigate the effects of negative feedback and can prevent or solve problems that could cause reputational damage.